 sudo reboot

-Troubleshoot Common Installation Issues
+Troubleshoot NVIDIA Driver Installation Issues on Ubuntu

 Installation failures and display issues usually stem from driver conflicts, Secure Boot blocking modules, or stale GNOME settings.
 Below, this section covers quick fixes for the most common problems.